Adventure Time: Finale

-Around a year later, on October 23, 2019, Cartoon Network announced that four hour-long specials—collectively titled Adventure Time: Distant Lands—would air on HBO Max.
-The specials aired throughout 2020 and 2021.
-On August 17, 2021, it was announced that a second spin-off, Adventure Time: Fionna and Cake, focusing on the gender-swapped Fionna and Cake characters, was ordered by HBO Max.

 Broadcast and ratings

 Episodes

 Each Adventure Time episode is about eleven minutes in length; pairs of episodes are often telecast in order to fill a half-hour program time slot.
 Before the official debut of the first season, Cartoon Network aired both "Business Time" and "Evicted!" on March 11 and 18, respectively, advertising these showings as "previews" of the series-to-come.
 The show officially debuted with "Slumber Party Panic" on April 5, 2010.

 During the latter part of its run, the show began to experiment with the miniseries format.
 The first of these was Stakes (2015), which aired during the show's seventh season.
 The following miniseries, Islands (2017) aired as part of the eighth season.
 The third and final miniseries, Elements (2017), aired during the show's ninth season.

 The show's seventh season was originally intended to comprise 39 episodes, ranging from "Bonnie & Neddy" to "Reboot".
-However, when it came time to upload the seventh season onto streaming sites like CartoonNetwork.com, Cartoon Network chose to end the season with the episode "The Thin Yellow Line", for a total of 26 episodes.
+However, when it came time to upload the season onto streaming sites like CartoonNetwork.com, Cartoon Network chose to end the season with the episode "The Thin Yellow Line", for a total of 26 episodes.
 This new episode count for the season was cemented by the release of the complete seventh season DVD on July 18, 2017, which included episodes "Bonnie & Neddy" through "The Thin Yellow Line".
 As such, the episode and season number sequence is accordingly changed, as follows:

 For its first six seasons, episodes regularly aired once a week.
 Starting in November 2014, the show began to air new episodes via "bombs", or weeks in which new episodes debuted every day.
 This change in airing style disrupted the viewing patterns of some fans, as Dave Trumbore of Collider explained: "Back when [the show] was regularly airing in a more traditional schedule, it was a little easier to keep track of the completely insane episodes full of half-explained mythology and lots and lots of non-sequiturs.
 During the last few seasons, however, [when] the episodes started to arrive in more of a scattershot fashion scheduled around multi-part specials [it became easier to miss] the random airings of certain episodes".

 The series' initial run concluded in 2018, after the airing of its tenth season.
 Reruns have aired on Boomerang and Adult Swim.